FloppyTech1/COMP4990/README.md

 Billing).
 Aside from the dashboard, a patient can filter through his/her information by using a search bar or a date filter.
 These can both be found at the top of each page (excluding the dashboard).

+**For Doctor:**

+*Doctor Dashboard:* A doctor’s dashboard provides them with their current patients, and upcoming appointments and treatments.

+*Navigation and Functionality (Doctor):* A doctor has access to four different pages (Home, Patients, Appointments, Treatments).
+Excluding the dashboard, a doctor has the ability to filter through his patients, appointments, and treatments using a search bar and a date filter.
+These can be found at the top of each page.

+*Creating an appointment (Doctor):* A doctor can create an appointment for his patients using the form at the bottom of the appointments page.
+Once the form is filled out, the new appointment will appear on the appointments page.
+It is important to note that a doctor may only have a single appointment with a specific patient at a time but may have multiple appointments with different patients.
+It is also important to note that patients with the ID 1-10 are in source database 1 (Windsor Campus) and 11-20 are in source database 2 (London Campus).
+A doctor can only create an appointment with a patient from his campus.
+If an appointment is created that does not follow these restrictions, an error will occur.

+*Creating a prescription (Doctor):* A doctor can assign a prescription only to one of his current patients.
+You can view a doctor's current patients by navigating to the patients’ tabs.
+If these restrictions are not met, an error will occur.
+Once the form is filled out successfully, the prescription will be added to the patient’s dashboard.

+**For Admin:**

+*Admin Dashboard*: An admin has full control over the system.
+You can execute any query as an admin to change the database.
+An admin also has access to some quick actions like “View Users” which will automatically query the database and retrieve all users.

+*Analytics:* You can navigate to the analytics page by using the navigation menu.
+This page provides analytics of both the Windsor and London campuses.
+Scroll down to view all analytics.